BIRD WALL ART

 Birds of a Feather

-When I crept up on this flock, I wasn’t able to fully register just how many individuals were included.
+When I crept up on this flock in the picture of birds above, I wasn’t able to fully register just how many individuals were included.
 How many birds had been born into this family, that traveled together, ate together, and slept together.
 With such a big family, the risk of members getting harmed can be exponentially large.
 It is because of this that many animals developed certain flock or herd behaviors that they use to protect themselves.

 I watched this flock as it navigated the sky above me.
 It moved as if it were an amorphous glob, completely formless, freely flowing through the air.
 When the fowl finally landed, they shuffled about until they found a comfortable patch of land to have their afternoon nap on.
 Then everyone of those hundreds of fowl closed their eyes and drifted off to sleep.
 All but a few.
 The flock left a couple of volunteer vigilantes to look over the rest of them as they rested.
 Those on watch seemed to immediately assume their position, not think too much about their job.
 There wasn’t a scuffle to decide whose duty it was, or whose turn it was, there was simply an uncommunicated devotion to the safety of the flock.
 I stopped looking for perfect shots for bird wall art and started observing the fowl’s social structure.